IN THE SPOTLIGHT

 volunteers either (a) meet with a middle school student, in-school, on a set weekly day and time or (b) meet with a high school student regularly at a time and place arranged by each mentor/mentee pair.

 POWERFUL VIDEO LOOKS AT YOUNG REFUGEE'S EXPERIENCE

-This moving video describes the challenges young refugees face as they adjust to school in Houston and the powerful difference mentors can make.
-"Lost for Words" stars one of PAIR's high school students as the young refugee and Charlotte Hornets NBA player Jeremy Lin as the mentor.
-The video was produced by the Jeremy Lin Foundation and the Jubilee Project with assistance from PAIR.
+This moving video demonstrates the challenges young refugees face as they adjust to school and life in the U.S. and the powerful difference a mentor can make.
+"Lost for Words" stars a PAIR student alumni as the young refugee and NBA player Jeremy Lin as the mentor.
+The video was produced by the Jeremy Lin Foundation and the Jubilee Project with PAIR.

 Mentoring, tutoring, college access, and leadership development programs supported by committed volunteers and partnering organizations build relationships, boost achievement, open doors, and inspire success.